NosPo-Studio/OCIFImageConverterCLI/README.md

 &emsp; windows / macOS: https://imagemagick.org/script/download.php

 # OS
-The scripts are tested on linux only but should work on other OSs as well.
+The scripts are tested on linux only but, should work on other OSs as well.

 # Dev note
 This fork is made for our personal usage in mind.
-Thats why there no proper documentary yet.
+Thats why there no proper documentation yet.
 But I am willing to help get it running if someone actually want to use it.
 Just open a issue pls.

 Also I have no idea about java.
 So im using lua for the frontend.